 - Post-independence consolidation and reorganization within the country.

-- History of the world will include events from 18th century such as industrial revolution, world wars, Redrawal of national boundaries, colonization, decolonization, political
+- The history of the world will include events from the 18th century such as the industrial revolution, world wars, Redrawal of national boundaries, colonization, decolonization, political

 - Salient features of Indian Society, Diversity of India.